ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/friends-trivial-pursuit-quiz-game.markdown

   \ moments from Ross and Rachel’s Vegas wedding, to the classic Holiday Armadillo.\
   \ Test your trivia from Season 1 right through to Season 10 and prepare to be totally\
   \ bamboozled.
 The game is handy for any Friends fan on the go, requiring no board\
-  \ and an easy to carry around in its bitesize wedge case.</p>\r\n<p>Fascinating,\
+  \ and an easy to carry around in its bitesize wedge case.</p>\n<p>Fascinating, puzzling\
-  \ puzzling and captivating questions that will test your knowledge and memory!
-Think\
+  \ and captivating questions that will test your knowledge and memory!
+Think no more\
-  \ no more and enter the form below for a chance to win this fun game now!</p>\r\n\
+  \ and enter the form below for a chance to win this fun game now!</p>\n<p>Good luck!</p>\n"
-  <p>Good luck!</p>"
 entry-title: "Win Friends Trivial Pursuit Quiz Game!"
-entry-content: "Enter the draw to win Friends Trivial Pursuit Quiz Game by completing\
+entry-content: "<p>Enter the draw to win Friends Trivial Pursuit Quiz Game by completing\
-  \ the form below before 23:59 on 19th of November 2018."
+  \ the form below before 23:59 on 19th of November 2018.</p>\n"
 has-winner: true
 winner-title: "CONGRATULATIONS to Kay H.who won the funniest game now: Friends Trivial\
   \ Pursuit!"